Harfenlabor/harfenlabor.com/exampleSite/content/research/the-barberini-harp-1982.md

 ![](/images/base.jpg)

-###### The base of the Barberini Harp, presumed to have been added in the 19th century.
+###### The base of the Barberini Harp consists of three parts, the gilded triple cornice above the black painted block, and the more recent wooden base, presumed to have been added in the 19th century for stability.
 Museo Nazionale degli Strumenti Musicali, Roma, 1987.

 ***